 An officer in the U.S. Navy is not guaranteed a promotion.
-However, your first 4-5 years advancement to the O-2 and O-3 ranks are given on average to above average performance.
-Competent performance as a young junior officer is still required, but a junior officer has to really find a way to destroy his/her chances of advancement to not advance to the ranks of Lieutenant (O-3).
-Criminal actions such as Driving While Intoxicated (DWI), fraternization, sexual harassment, or well document poor leadership are some of the typical reasons why young junior officers will not make O-3.
+However, a junior officer has to really work to not advance to the ranks of Lieutenant (O-3).
+Criminal actions such as driving while intoxicated (DWI), fraternization, sexual harassment, or well-documented poor leadership are some of the typical reasons why young junior officers would not make O-3.

 The Navy promotes officers based on vacancies in the advanced officer ranks, so there are no automatic promotions.
-As you climb the ladder of experience and time in service, the advancement of the Naval Officer pyramids quickly depending upon the qualifications and job.
 Some officer communities are larger than others and offer a wider range of advanced positions past the 20-year mark (O-6 and above).
-Some communities like SEAL, Diver, and Navy EOD are smaller communities with very limited billets in the O-7 and above ranks.
+Some communities like a SEAL, Diver, and Navy EOD are smaller communities with very limited billets in the O-7 and above ranks.

 Categories of Naval Officers

 There are three categories of U.S. Navy officers, and you'll be competing for promotions only within your category.
 These include:

 - Limited Duty Officer Line: Includes Surface, Submarine, Aviation, Information Dominance Corp, SEAL, General and Explosive Ordnance Disposal Series LDOs.